Vennamm/Temp-v-Energy/Rubric Match.md

 ---

 ## 7. To-Do List
-- **PCA Variance**: Add the percentage of variance explained in PCA to provide more insights into the dimensionality reduction process.
 - **Scatter Plot Relationship with Regression Line**: Allow users to explore the relationship between two variables with regression lines and provide insights on interesting years.
-- **Future Goals Section**: Add a section for future improvements and potential developments.

 ---